Kusambh007/Checkers-Game/README.md

 pip install pygame.

 3. Run the Game.
-You can save the script as checkers.py (or any name) and run it.
+You can save the script as checkers.py and run it.

 python checkers.py.